-Between September and December 2020, and for the first time online only due to the Covid-19 pandemic, we met with 34 students for 1.5 hours on a weekly basis.
-Our sessions were devoted to exchanges concerning a list of standard texts to discover and clarify various ways in which contemporary political philosophers have defined how advantages and burdens should be distributed, whether and when inequalities are justifiable, and what just institutions or policies look like – among other things.
+Between September and December 2020, and for the first time online only due to the Covid-19 pandemic, we met with 34 students for 1,5 hours on a weekly basis.
+Our sessions were devoted to exchanging on a list of standard texts to discover and clarify various ways in which contemporary political philosophers have defined how advantages and burdens should be distributed, whether and when inequalities are justifiable, and what just institutions or policies look like – among other things.

 The writing process was structured in 3 phases, in parallel to the seminar’s program:

 The first phase started with the very first session, in which students were invited to list the questions related to the topic of distributive justice that they thought were the most urgent or relevant to discuss.
 Several general topics already started emerging – highlighting both the diversity of questions related to distributive issues and students’ most pressing concerns.
 This first phase also enabled participants to the seminar to identify other students with similar interests and to form blog post groups.

 Over the next few weeks of the semester, students were asked to develop a clear question and to present a preliminary outline for their blog post.
 This second phase closed in session 8, in which students offered presentations of this preliminary work and obtained oral and written feedback from their peers and from us to inform their next steps.